ant512/gobble/README.md

  - recaptchaPrivateKey: the key used to ensure the commenter isn't a bot (leave it blank if you don't want to use reCAPTCHA).

-Notes:

- - All themes must be installed in `gobble/themes`.
- - Missing configuration values will be given defaults.
+Note that missing configuration values will be given the defaults.

 Nginx